Masterpiece Story: Jupiter and Io by Correggio

 Maman is one of the most iconic sculptures ever created.
 Its dimensions are monumental, and it can only be installed either outdoors or in an industrial building.
 The impressive spider stands high above the ground on eight tall and thin legs, allowing the viewers to walk underneath and around it.
 Louise Bourgeois made the powerful sculpture for Tate Modern in May 1999.
 The whole concept behind this installation was to showcase the different stages of motherhood, a central theme in Bourgeois’ work.

-For the next months, until November 6th, 2022, Maman will be at Stavros Niarchos Cultural Foundation in Athens, Greece.
+For the next months, until November 6th, 2022, Maman will be at Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens, Greece.

 The giant spider is a regular motif of Louise Bourgeois.
 She created her first spider in 1947, in a modest ink and charcoal drawing.
 In 1994, she recreated the design using red ink and crayon.
 However, this spider had only four legs, stemming from the lower body of the spider.
 Two of them are very emphasized.